zack-bitcoin/amoveo/docs/design/probabalistic_state_channels.md

 11) prob-channel data request slash

 * if the hub fails to do a prob-channel data response tx within the time limit, then it eventually becomes possible to do this tx.
-* this deletes 90% of the money in a prob-account, and gives the last 10% to whoever made the prob-channel data request.
+* this deletes the channel-hubs deposit, and gives a small reward to whoever made the data request.

 New merkel tree data structures in the consensus state
 ============

-1) prob-accounts
+1) lotteries

 2) proof of existence